New South Wales Standard suburban carriage stock: Construction and introduction

 All cars were assembled together via riveting to hold the carriage body together.
-A few cars also received Airmate pantographs, replacing the original Dorman Long pantographs.

 Just like the timber cars, these carriages were fitted with a row of ventilators on the roof due to a lack of alternatives for air conditioning.
-The final 12 cars built by Clyde Engineering were distinguished by the smaller windows and extra ventilators on the carriage roof.

-These cars along with the Bradfield cars would follow the same targeting system with all trains allocated to one of four depots at Mortdale, Flemington, Punchbowl and Hornsby.
-In the early 1990s before their withdrawal, two sets as well as one back up train were chosen to run from Carlingford and Clyde.
-These were targeted Y1 and Y2, which would have a mix of Standard and Tulloch cars.

 Due to the cars having manually operated doors, it was not uncommon to see the doors left open on warm days.
 This was also seen in the suburban cars built by Tulloch both single and double deck.